 Scientists are still uncovering the many ways that walnuts’ fiber and plant compounds, including polyphenols, may interact with your gut microbiota and contribute to your health.

-It’s likely you’ll keep hearing more about walnuts in the years to come as more studies will research their beneficial health effects.
+It’s likely that you’ll hear more about walnuts in the years to come as more researchers study their potential health benefits.

-Still, there are plenty of reasons to include them in your diet already today.
+Still, there are plenty of reasons to try a walnut-enriched diet.